Nadil97/java_inteview_practice_question/README.md

 This Java program determines if a given input string contains vowels.
 It uses a regular expression to match the string against the set of vowels
 `(a, e, i, o, u)`.
+at is dm

-## How do you check if a list of integers contains only odd numbers in Java?
+## 03 How do you check if a list of integers contains only odd numbers in Java?

 The `containsOnlyOddNumbers` method takes a list of integers as input and checks whether each number in the list is odd.
 If it finds any even number in the list, it returns `false`.
 If it completes the loop without finding any even numbers, it returns `true`.

 The main method creates a list of integers and calls the containsOnlyOddNumbers method to check whether the list contains only odd numbers.
 The program then prints a message indicating whether the list contains only `odd` numbers or not.

 You can add more test cases to the `main` method to check the program's behavior for different input lists.

+##  How do you check whether a string is a palindrome in Java?

+This Java program checks whether a given string is a palindrome.
+A string is considered a palindrome if it reads the same backward as forward.

+To use this program, run the `palindrome` class.
+The program prompts the user to enter a string as an input to check whether it is a palindrome or not.
+For example:

+`Enter a string as an input to check whether it is palindrome or not`

+The program then checks whether the input string is a palindrome or not and prints a message indicating the result.
+For example:

+`racecar is a palindrome string`